-Family history and aging can be risk factors when it comes to the manifestation of certain diseases.
-However, the study of epigenetics has revealed that certain genes predisposed to diseases can be turned on or off by external or environmental factors.
+Family history and aging can be risk factors for certain diseases.
+However, the study of epigenetics has revealed that external or environmental factors can turn specific genes predisposed to diseases on or off.
 This information is vital and empowering in preventing many diseases, such as breast cancer.
-One main way to prevent breast cancer is make exercise a lifestyle in order to achieve optimum health and wellness.
+One main way to prevent breast cancer is to make exercise a lifestyle to achieve optimum health and wellness.

 Physical Activity Reduces Breast Cancer Risk

-According to the Europe PubMed Central journal, physical activity is associated with lower risk of developing certain specific cancers, in particular colon and breast cancers.
+According to the Europe PubMed Central journal, physical activity is associated with a lower risk of developing certain specific cancers, particularly colon and breast cancers.
 For women, in particular, there is a 20-30% reduction in breast cancer risk compared with inactive women, says the report.
 “It also appears that 30-60 minutes of moderate-to-vigorous-intensity physical activity is needed to decrease the risk of breast cancer.”

 Biological Connection Between Physical Activity and Breast Cancer